infomaniac50/plate-date/README.md

 ## Plate Date

-This is a small C demo program.
+This is a small C learning program.
 Input the first letter of a post-2006 Missouri license plate.
 It will output the registration month of that license.
 Source: http://en.wikipedia.org/wiki/Vehicle_registration_plates_of_Missouri#Month_coding